TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 ~~~

-Execute `npm test App.test.js` on the terminal and you'll see that test pass. `getByRole` is just one of the dozen query methods that we could've used.
+Execute `npm test App.test.jsx` on the terminal and see the test pass. `getByRole` is just one of the dozen query methods that we could've used.
 Essentially, queries are classified into three types: `getBy`, `queryBy` and `findBy`.
 Go through [the React Testing Library docs page about queries](https://testing-library.com/docs/queries/about/).
-Pay extra attention to the "Types of Queries" and "Priority" section.
+Pay extra attention to the "Types of Queries" and "Priority" sections.

-<span id="by-role-methods">As stated by the React Testing Library docs, `ByRole` methods are the favored methods for querying, especially when paired with the `name` option.
+<span id="by-role-methods">As stated by the React Testing Library docs, `ByRole` methods are favored methods for querying, especially when paired with the `name` option.
 For example, we could improve the specificity of the above query like so: `getByRole("heading", { name: "Our First Test" })`.
-Queries that are done through `ByRole` ensure that our UI is accessible to everyone no matter what mode they use to navigate the webpage (i.e mouse or assistive technologies).</span>
+Queries that are done through `ByRole` ensure that our UI is accessible to everyone no matter what mode they use to navigate the webpage (i.e. mouse or assistive technologies).</span>

 ### Simulating user events